 Those looking to escape the humdrum of everyday life and live like an islander for the day look no further than a tour of the majestic Aran Islands off the coast of Galway.

-Step into a past, to places where clocks tick slower, locals speak as Gaeilge, and native culture, music, and craft take precedence; the Aran Islands are one of the only remaining pieces of authentic old Ireland.
+Step into the past, to places where clocks tick more slowly, locals speak as Gaeilge, and native culture, music, and craft take precedence.Â